kevcruzata/kevcruzata/README.md

 ---

 ### Goals
-- Master the fundamentals of computer science
+- Master the fundamentals of computer science/engineering
 - Build and ship real projects on GitHub
 - Launch a sleek, personal portfolio (no templates, promise)